+And then there are the ripple effects of trying to tune different search solutions.
+Many organizations bump up against the sheer complexity of each system’s installation and maintenance.
 Despite advances in technology, many vendors’ infrastructures are hard to manage.
 IT needs to provide the proper hardware, install the vendor’s software, manage updates, upscale or downscale when needed, and support several Search APIs.

 And, as demand rises for ease-of-use, speed, functionalities, and relevance, IT must coordinate with vendors to make not only the front-end experience increasingly useful but also the backend integrations more seamless.
-It’s a hard-won endeavor.

 Tackling Multiple Indices

 Conventional enterprise search systems also require that content be split into several indexes.
 This is due in part to limited filter capabilities and security constraints.
-(Or you struggle to align multiple departments, each with their own index and taxonomy management.)
+Or you struggle to align multiple departments, each with their own index and taxonomy management.
 Two people searching in the same system with the same query can each get different results depending on permission levels.

-With multiple indexes comes the need to maintain them (in real-time) with the latest changes to content and data.
+For 42% of survey respondents, keeping up with metadata is a significant technical challenge, while 33% struggle to navigate knowledge management system taxonomy.
+Which is not surprising: with multiple indexes comes the need to maintain them (in real-time) with the latest changes to content and data.
 Each system will have their own requirements on how and when the updates should be processed.